blakebrandon-hub/Heap-Overflow/README.md

 # Heap Overflow

-Heap Overflow is a parody of Stack Overflow, designed as a Q&A website for developers to share knowledge, ask questions, and follow topics of interest.
-This project was built to demonstrate expertise in web development, particularly with Django and Python, while incorporating authentication and topic-specific features.
+Heap Overflow is a parody of Stack Overflow, designed as a Q&A website where developers can authenticate to share knowledge, ask questions, and follow topics of interest.
+This project was built to demonstrate expertise in web development, particularly with Django and Python.

 ---